Americans with Disabilities Act (ADA)

 Florida Tech’s goal is to provide employees with disabilities an open and welcoming campus and striving to improve the seamless accessibility of our campus and activities.
 We strive to work collaboratively throughout all areas of our campus to ensure equity and promote the most accessible campus possible.

 It is Florida Institute of Technology’s policy not to discriminate against qualified individuals with disabilities in regard to all employment practices and actions.
 It includes, but is not limited to, recruitment, the job application process, hiring, training, discharge, compensation, disciplinary actions, advancement, transfers and promotions, or other terms, conditions, and privileges of employment.
 Additionally, the Americans with Disabilities Act (ADA) requires employers to reasonably accommodate qualified individuals with disabilities.
 It is the policy of the university to comply with all federal, state, and local laws concerning the employment of persons with disabilities.

 The Office of Human Resources is responsible for implementing this policy, including resolution of reasonable accommodation, safety, and undue hardship issues.

 In implementing this policy, Florida Institute of Technology will be guided by the then-applicable definitions stated in the ADA or in case law construing the ADA, and applicable state and local law.
 In the event of any conflict between the definitions in the ADA and definitions in this policy, the legal definitions will control.
-The following discussion is provided for general guidance of employees and applicants in understanding the policy.

 Florida Institute of Technology will reasonably accommodate qualified individuals with a disability so that they can perform the essential functions of the job in question.
 Requests for accommodation are to be submitted to the Office of Human Resources on the Reasonable Accommodation Request form with any/all supportive documentation attached.